valerieniloinsigh31/FitForWork_v1/README.md

 Won't have (Colour: Red):
 Screengrab: ![alt text](media/user_wont_have.png)

-Ensured that no more than 60% of user stories were labelled as 'must haves' as per advice from the tutorials.
+<p>I ensured that no more than 60% of user stories were labelled as 'must haves' as per advice from the tutorials.</p>

-Themes- The user stories could be packaged within the following themes:
+<p>Themes- The user stories could be packaged within the following themes:</p>
 <ol>
 <li>Registration and login</li>
 <li>Viewing and choosing plans</li>